EIC Innovation Training Workshop: Connecting research to the real world

 Bridging the gap

 George Butler, Business Development Manager from the project ‘Levitate’, saw that there was a gap between business development and his research team and decided to apply to the Innovation Training Workshop: “I’m more customer facing, the R&D team is looking at another direction.
 These two days gave me ideas on how to bridge the gap between us, creating a way to validate the product and achieve a more business orientated vision.”
-Debora Zrinscak, Chief Research Officer from ‘HybridHeart’, recognizes that it is easy to get lost into your research: “As a researcher you take a deep dive into your ideas.
+Debora Zrinscak, PhD-student from the project ‘HybridHeart’, recognizes that it is easy to get lost into your research: “As a researcher you take a deep dive into your ideas.
 Having this workshop is a very useful tool to give you some perspective.
 If we want to develop something real, something that changes lives, then we have to take that into account from the beginning.”
 Connecting their research to the real world was also the key motivation for the researcher at CEA and part of the Magenta Project Saco Nakamea: “Its an eye opener to see how we are able to connect our research in a sustainable fashion”.
 Eleni Kroupi, Neuroscience Research Engineer at Starlab, was already in the process of identifying their customers segments and making a push for the market.
 The training was nonetheless very useful for her: “Today was a great opportunity for us to review our market analysis.
 Are we doing it correct, did we miss anything or are there certain areas open for improvement?”

 In addition to covering several different modules, the participants also received training on their pitching skills.
 For some, like Saco, it proved to be their first pitching experience.
 “I’ve never pitched before.
 Everything I learned is new, so it has been very useful.
 The fact that it was just a small dedicated group was great for this format.
 I had plenty of opportunity to ask questions.”
 In addition to honing their own skills, the researchers had the opportunity to observe each other and learn from their pitches.
 Debora: “Having the opportunity to watch others pitch was especially valuable.
 All in all a great tool for projects like ours”.